OmarMohamedDev/Teleshows/README.md

 Then, follow the instructions explained in the following page in order to create your own API Key to have access to The Movie DB APIs: https://developers.themoviedb.org/3/getting-started/introduction

-Finally, just clone this project and create in the root Teleshows folder the following file:
+Finally, just clone this project and create in the Teleshows project folder called "main" a folder called "assets" (if not present yet) and put inside the following file:

 ```
 apikeys.properties